-- Use the drop-down Order to select the sort order for the column. - Use the drop-down NULLs to select the NULL values order for the column.
+- Use the drop-down Column to select the column you want to sort. - Use the drop-down Order to select the sort order for the column. - Use the drop-down NULLs to select the NULL values order for the column.